vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 }
 ```

 Note that it is not part of the spec yet.
-Even more it is just discussion of posibility to include something sinilar in the next specification level.
-The syntax could be completely different in the future and it is not implemented in any browser.
+Even more, it is just discussion of possibility to include something similar in the next specification level.
+The syntax could be completely different in the future, and it is not implemented in any browser.

-In the current draft it looks pretty straight-forward.
+In the current draft, it looks pretty straight-forward.
 We need to use property at-rule, followed by property name.
 Then inside `@property` block we use the same options: `syntax`, `inherits` and `initial-value` (in CSS-like notation).
 This should be equal to:

 ```js
 CSS.registerProperty({